ArthurWaldman/DungeonOracle/README.md

 Expected flow:
 1. The addon records data locally in SavedVariables.
+2. The player opens the `Upload Instructions` tab.
-2. The player uploads the SavedVariables file manually.
+3. The player uploads the SavedVariables file manually.
-3. Data processing happens outside the game.
+4. Data processing and eventual merging happen outside the game.

 SavedVariables path: